 Finding homeowners insurance doesn’t need to be confusing.
-Compare rates by location and carrier below.Get Free Quotes
+Compare rates by location and carrier below.

 |Carrier||Average Annual Rate in Ohio|

-|City||Average Annual Home Insurance Rate|
+|City||Average 12-Month Home Insurance Rate|

 |Avg.
 Yearly Auto Insurance Rate (No Bundle)||Avg.
-12-Month Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|
+Annual Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|

-One of the best ways to save on auto insurance is to bundle policies.
+A great way to save is to bundle your auto and homeowners insurance policies.
 Find a policy today!

 Yes - Esurance offers homeowners insurance in 31 states, including Ohio.

 If your foundation is damaged as a result of a covered peril (tornado, fire, etc...) your homeowners insurance will cover it.
 However, this is not always the case.
 Flood and earthquake damage are not typically covered under standard homeowners policies.
 As such, foundation problems arising due to these perils will not be covered.
 Also, standard homeowners policies don't cover wear and tear, meaning that cracks and other problems need to be addressed before they become much bigger issues.

 The state of Ohio does not require you to carry homeowners insurance, but the coverage is highly recommened in order to protect you and your investment.
 Furthermore, your mortgage lender is highly likely to require it as a stipulation in the lending agreement.